 Memorable assignments include the valuation of a luxury 1,000 berth cruiseship, the valuation of a multi-purpose vessel (dry bulk cargo holds reinforced for ammunition, containership, quarter-deck ramp for Ro-Ro, heavylift capacity, cargo tanks for diesel and gasoline and accommodation for 120 people - the vessel was employed under the Military Sealift Command Prepositioning Program), and the valuation of a brand-new 12,000 TEU including the physical inspection of the vessel and cargo operations during the vessels maiden port call.

-Basil M Karatzas holds the prestigious Accredited Senior Appraiser (ASA) for Machinery & Technical Specialties accreditation by the American Society of Appraisers.
+Basil M Karatzas holds the prestigious Accredited Senior Appraiser (ASA) for Machinery & Technical Specialties accreditation by the American Society of Appraisers, and he's also a Certified Marine Surveyor (CMS) by the National Association of Marine Surveyors (NAMS).
 Mr Karatzas is one of the few individuals worldwide accredited for vessel valuations and appraisals in the international marine industry for tankers, dry bulk, containerships, drilliships and offshore platforms, offshore supply vessels, tugboat and barges, American-flagged and Jones Act shipping assets.
 Mr Karatzas has performed more than 5,000 ship valuations and vessel appraisals, including marine surveys, totaling several billion of United States Dollars in value; said ship valuations and appraisals have been utilized for lending (ship mortgages), bond issuings, Initial Public Offerings (IPOs) in the maritime industry, regulatory filings, expert opinion, fairness opinion, litigation and arbitration.